 The market broker is also a source of market intelligence.
-He knows the market in and out and acts as advisor for the trader.
-For example, prices at the wholesale market are very dynamic.
+He knows the market in and out and acts as an advisor for the trader.
+For example, prices in the wholesale market are very dynamic.
 While the Trader is away purchasing from the farmer, the market broker can advise on the prevailing market price which in turn guides the trader on what to pay farmers.
-He can notify him on sources and scarcity of potatoes, or any unusual happenings at the market that may affect price or movement of produce.
+He can notify him on sources and scarcity of potatoes, or any unusual happenings at the market that may affect the price or movement of produce.

 The Market Women:

 The Market Women buy potatoes off the back of the trucks on the outskirts of the city and arranging delivery to their buyers.
-In essence they are the “last mile” delivery system.
+In essence, they are the “last mile” delivery system.
 There are three groups of Market Women: those that arrive first thing in the morning at 4 am and buy the best quality, those that come around 6 am, and those that come around 11 am to buy that worst quality, for the worst price.
-They buy potatoes by the bag, but sell by the kilogram.
+They buy potatoes by the bag but sell by the kilogram.
 They only pay for the cost of the bag ‘tail’, and the ‘head’ is their profit.
-Potatoes are packed in an extended bag with smaller potatoes in the body and the large high quality potatoes on top, forming a large head.
+Potatoes are packed in an extended bag with smaller potatoes in the body and the large-high-quality potatoes on top, forming a large head.
 According to the trader, these women are the most powerful element in the supply chain and determine the quality and movement of potatoes.
-They pay within 12 hours (sometimes longer) of picking up their potatoes, and sometimes may refuse to pay, if the quality of potatoes is not acceptable to the end buyer.
+They pay within 12 hours (sometimes longer) of picking up their potatoes and sometimes may refuse to pay if the quality of potatoes is not acceptable to the end buyer.

 Role of digital financial and non-financial services in the potato Value Chain

 Our trader has tried in the past to pay farmers using mobile money in an attempt to give a fair price and mitigate risks associated with handling and transportation of cash.
-He quickly learnt that the village broker was against this because it denies him the extra income from under paying farmers.
+He quickly learned that the village broker was against this because it denies him the extra income from underpaying farmers.
 The village broker would only readily work for traders who pay cash.
 In addition, farmers would ask to be compensated for any transactional fees associated with mobile money.
 Further, some farmers would have to travel and incur travel expenses to look for mobile money agents to withdraw cash.

 In his perspective, our trader sees financing the disaggregated farmer as a challenge.
-If there is no closed loop system the financier will find it hard to recover his money.
+If there is no closed-loop system the financier will find it hard to recover his money.

 One of the opportunities he sees is developing a product for the last mile distribution system.
 If the market women could be financed to buy potatoes, it would help build trade and reduce risks borne by the trader.